 A beautiful hike up to the top of the Peshastin Pinnacles with views across the Wenatchee River Valley and into the surrounding mountains.
 It's a dirt trail that is eroded in spots and offers detours up into the rocks themselves.

-It's rocky, sandy, and may not be great for young kids.
+It's rocky and sandy and may not be great for young kids.
 Parts of the trail are in better shape than others.
 You can see the trail switchbacking in the photo above.
 The photo was taken on top of one of the pinnacles.

 Peshastin Pinnacles State Park Climbing